kgogol/MEV/FRP-template.md

 # Transaction Revert and MEV on L2s

-In this study, we examine the current state of transaction revert rates in layer-2 (L2) blockchain.
-As rollups gain popularity, the MEV trilemma becomes increasingly relevant.
-Although mempools are often encrypted and follow a first-come, first-served order, low gas fees make spamming the mempool an appealing strategy.
-We evaluate the effectiveness of this approach using empirical data and develop a theoretical model to estimate how this strategy can be optimized with the introduction of revert protection mechanisms on rollups.
+As Ethereum rollups gain adoption, the dynamics of Maximum Extractable Value (MEV) on Layer-2 (L2) blockchains are evolving, presenting new challenges and opportunities for arbitrageurs, liquidators, and sequencers.
+This study provides an empirical analysis of transaction revert rates and MEV strategies on rollups, addressing how low gas fees and mempool structures influence MEV extraction.
+We examine the effectiveness of spam-based strategies on L2s and introduce a theoretical model to assess their optimization under proposed revert protection mechanisms.

 ## Background and Problem Statement
 The evolution of MEV extraction has undergone significant transformations, beginning with Ethereum’s early days.
 The introduction of MEV Boost mechanisms, followed by Proposer-Builder Separation (PBS), marked a pivotal shift in how MEV was captured on Ethereum, and now, with the rise of rollups, layer-2 (L2) blockchains, history appears to be repeating itself.